Two Texas high school football teams forced to forfeit games for using ineligible players

 Two more Texas high school football teams will forfeit multiple wins this season after using ineligible players.

 On Tuesday, DCTF’s Matt Stepp reported that Cedar Hill Trinity Christian used three players who were not eligible to play and will forfeit each of the team’s eight victories.
-The Tigers were 8-1 prior to the ruling and were also primed to play in the Class 3A Division II playoffs.
+The Tigers were 8-1 prior to the ruling and ranked No. 144 in the state of Texas according to the On3 Massey Ratings.
+They were also primed to play in the Class 3A Division II playoffs.

 While there were questions of whether the team would appeal the ruling, Stepp confirmed that Cedar Hill TLC would not challenge the District Executive Committee’s ruling to the UIL, the state’s governing board.

-Cedar Hill Trinity still has a game remaining on its schedule this weekend against Dallas Inspired Vision, the status of which remains unknown.
+The Tigers still have a game remaining on their schedule this weekend against Dallas Inspired Vision, the status of which remains unknown.

 The Sharks’ record drops to 2-7 after the vacated wins are taken into account.